Foster Care Review Board Volunteers

 The Foster Care Review Boards are comprised of citizens who reflect a broad cross section of their communities.
 Minorities and men are especially encouraged to apply.
 The Program is seeking volunteers who have demonstrated leadership in other settings.
 Employees of the Family Independence Agency, family court, or private child placement agencies are prohibited by law to serve on Foster Care Review Boards.

-Each volunteer who is selected must attend a two-day orientation training in Lansing the 2nd or 3rd week of March.
-This training is a requirement to serve on a board.
-Also, board members attend yearly training which is held in different locations throughout the state, and expenses for training are reimbursed.
+Each volunteer who is selected must attend a two-day orientation training in Lansing in late April or early May.
+Board members also attend a yearly training that is held in different locations throughout the state in early November.
+These trainings are free of charge and travel expenses are reimbursed pursuant to state guidelines.